MoeraOrg/moeraorg.github.io/overview/difference.md

 ### Standardized API

 Moera server software does not provide a web interface of its own.
-Users access Moera with a client software that may be a web application, a mobile app or any other tool or script that may be written.
+Users access Moera with client software that may be a web application, a mobile app or any other tool or script that may be written.
 All clients use the same well-documented standard Moera API.